 While some important colonist leaders such as John Adams were thrilled to learn Boston Harbor was covered in tea leaves, others were not.

-No one was hurt, and no property was damaged (other than the tea and a padlock) or looted during the Boston Tea Party.
+No one was hurt, and aside from the destruction of the tea and a padlock, no property was damaged or looted during the Boston Tea Party.
 The participants reportedly swept the ships’ decks clean before they left.

 But despite the lack of violence, the Boston Tea Party didn’t go unanswered by King George III and British Parliament.